goldbergyoni/nodebestpractices/README.md

 - **All Contributors:** We're now using the [All Contributors Spec](https://allcontributors.org/) to recognise all types of contributions to the repo.
 Thanks again for all our current, and future contributors ♥️

-- **Javascipt testing best practices:** 🏆 Yoni & friends have launched a new testing best practices repository, with comprehensive and exhaustive JavaScript & Node.js testing best practices.
+- **JavaScript testing best practices:** 🏆 Yoni & friends have launched a new testing best practices repository, with comprehensive and exhaustive JavaScript & Node.js testing best practices.
 [Check it out here!](https://github.com/goldbergyoni/javascript-testing-best-practices)

 <br/><br/>